genophenoenvo/readthedocs/README.md

 - **Tutorials**: Tutorials to teach how to use our platforms.

+- **Publications:**: Presentations and peer-reviewed work conducted on the award.

 ## Making Changes to the RTD on our website

 This repository contains all of the necessary build material to generate a ReadTheDocs website